01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day2.md

-# Exercice 4: Train test split
+# Exercise 4: Train test split

-The goal of this exercice is to learn to split a classification data set.
+The goal of this exercise is to learn to split a classification data set.
 The idea is the same as splitting a regression data set but there's one important detail specific to the classification: the proportion of each class in the train set and test set.